Malachi Edwin Vethamani

-Malachi Edwin Vethamani is a Malaysian-born Indian poet, writer, editor, bibliographer, academic and critic.
+Malachi Edwin Vethamani is a Malaysian-born Indian poet, fictionist, editor, bibliographer, academic, and critic.
+He has been a vocal advocate for literary expression, reflecting the multicultural, multilingual, and often marginalised voices within Malaysia.
+His work frequently explores themes of identity, sexuality, love, loss, displacement, and cultural belonging, and he is especially noted for foregrounding queer male perspectives in a Malaysian context—an area that has traditionally remained underrepresented.

 Biography

 Malachi Edwin Vethamani (b.
 8 July 1955) was born in Brickfields, Kuala Lumpur, Malaysia.
 He has two sons, Vincent Jeremiah Edwin and Julian Matthew Edwin.

 He received his early education in Kuala Lumpur at Methodist Boys' Primary School and continued at Methodist Boys' Secondary School.
 He completed his Higher School Certificate at Vanto Academy in Petaling Jaya.

-His studies at the University of Malaya saw him obtain a Bachelor of Arts (Hons.) in English Literature, a Diploma in Education (TESL), and a Master of Education in Teaching English as a Second Language (TESL).
+His studies at the University of Malaya saw him obtain a Diploma in Education (TESL), a Bachelor of Arts (Hons.) in English Literature, and a Master of Education in Teaching English as a Second Language (TESL).
 In 1993, he secured a Chevening Scholarship and completed his doctorate in literature in English from the University of Nottingham, UK.

 The entry into his teaching career in 1979 was accidental when he took a chance to apply for a teaching vacancy in MARA Junior Science College (MRSM) Pengkalan Chepa as an English teacher and discovered that he loved it.
-After a 26-year career as a lecturer at Universiti Putra Malaysia, he went on to be the founding dean of Wawasan Open University School of Education, Languages and Communication and Taylor's University School of Education in 2009 and 2011, respectively.
-He was conferred the title Emeritus Professor by University of Nottingham upon his retirement in January 2021.
+After a 26-year career as a lecturer at Universiti Putra Malaysia, he went on to serve as the founding dean of Wawasan Open University School of Education, Languages and Communication and Taylor's University School of Education in 2009 and 2011, respectively.
+He was conferred the title Emeritus Professor by the University of Nottingham upon his retirement in January 2021.

 Until 2016, Vethamani was better known in academic circles as a critic and bibliographer, as well as an internationally recognised teacher trainer and expert on Malaysian literature in English.
 Although now seen as a prolific writer of short stories and poems, he admitted that "for many years, I did not have the confidence in seeing my creative work published".

 Poems

 During the 1990s, Vethamani's poetry explored the themes of relationships and mixed marriages.
-In 2003, he edited a volume of poems for young adults entitled In-Sights: Malaysian Poems (Maya Press, Kuala Lumpur).
-He has published two volumes of poems, Life Happens (Maya Press, 2017) and Complicated Lives (Maya Press, 2016).
+He has edited six volumes of poetry, most recent titles being Contours of Him (Hawakal Press, 2025) and Malaysian Places and Spaces (Maya Press, 2024).
+Vethamani has also published five poetry collections, Rambutan Kisses (Maya Press, 2022), The Seven O'clock Tree (Maya Press, 2022), Love and Loss (Maya Press, 2017), Life Happens (Maya Press, 2017), and Complicated Lives (Maya Press, 2016).
 His poems have been described as "very intimate and confessional".

+In 2022, Ismail S. Talib, in The Journal of Commonwealth Literature (2023), stated that “the most prominent figure in Malaysian poetry was Malachi Edwin Vethamani, who is, without doubt, one of the leading English-language poets in Malaysia.”